California Judge Orders Uber And Lyft To Consider All Drivers Employees

 "Were this reasoning to be accepted, the rapidly expanding majority of industries that rely heavily on technology could with impunity deprive legions of workers of the basic protections afforded to employees by state labor and employment laws," Schulman wrote.

-The judge said Uber and Lyft have refused to comply with a California law passed last year that was supposed to make it harder for companies in the state to hire workers as contractors, so gig economy workers like drivers for the ride-hailing companies would receive health insurance and workers' compensation.
+The judge said Uber and Lyft have refused to comply with a California law passed last year that was supposed to make it harder for companies in the state to hire workers as contractors, so gig economy workers such as drivers for the ride-hailing companies would receive health insurance, workers' compensation and paid sick and family leave.
+As independent contractors, Uber and Lyft drivers are not provided these benefits.

+"It bears emphasis that these harms are not mere abstractions; they represent real harms to real working people," Schulman wrote.

 California Attorney General Xavier Becerra called the judge's preliminary order a victory for drivers.